Easy Homemade Bread Recipe

 Sorbitan Allergy Alert

-To make bread with regular yeast and Vitamin C, add these to the warm water and allow to dissolve before adding the liquid to the flour.
-You will need 25 grams/1 oz of yeast and small pinch of vitamin C powder for this recipe.
+To make bread with regular yeast and Vitamin C, add these to the warm water and allow it to dissolve before adding the liquid to the flour.
+You will need 25 grams/1 ounce of yeast and a small pinch of vitamin C powder for this recipe.

 The Key to Successful Bread Making